-As part of updating the 2009-2014 Consolidated Planning process, the City of Ames' strategies toward serving the needs of extremely low-income, low-income, and moderate-income families are: to continue to seek public input; to continue to invest resources, both physical and financial; and to continue to implement programs that will address the community's priority needs.
+As part of updating the 2009-2014 Consolidated Planning process, the City of Ames' strategies toward serving the needs of extremely low-income, low-income, and moderate-income families are to continue to seek public input; to continue to invest resources, both physical and financial; and to continue to implement programs that will address the community's priority needs.
 The main areas of focus anticipated over the upcoming five (5) year Consolidated Plan period will be to continue to utilize CDBG and other local and/or state funds to address the priority need categories listed below:

-- CDBG funds should be used to strengthen neighborhoods by implementing affordable housing programs and services through acquiring, demolishing, and rehabilitating housing units that support homeowners, homebuyers, and renters to obtain and remain in affordable housing; - 2.
-CDBG funds should be used to promote one community by implementing programs that support a continuum of new or expanded housing and services targeted for homeless, transitional housing clients, and persons with special needs; and - 3.
-CDBG funds should be used to strengthen neighborhoods by implementing programs that will increase or improve public facilities, infrastructure, and services.
+- 1. CDBG funds should be used to strengthen neighborhoods by implementing affordable housing programs and services through acquiring, demolishing, and rehabilitating housing units that support homeowners, homebuyers, and renters to obtain and remain in affordable housing; - 2.
+CDBG funds should be used to promote one community by implementing programs that support a continuum of new or expanded housing and services targeted for homeless, transitional housing clients, and persons with special needs: and

+3. CDBG funds should be used to strengthen neighborhoods by implementing programs that will increase or improve public facilities, infrastructure, and services.

-Based on community input, and after examining the five priority needs that were created in the 2004-2009 strategic planning period, it was clear that the above priority needs had been the focus during the 2004-2009 five-year period.
-In addition, the above priority needs provided the most positive impacts on addressing the needs of extremely low-, low-, and moderate-income households in the community.
-The City, during its first five years and now starting its fifth year of its second five-year plan, has been very successful in implementing the program activities that led to having exceeded the 70% low- and moderate-income benefit expenditure requirement by approximately 25%.
-To continue this success rate, the City, during this last year of the second five-year period, will continue to administer and focus its programming in the above three priority need areas.
+Based on community input, after examining the five priority needs that were created in the 2004-2009 strategic planning period, it was clear that the above priority needs had been the focus during the 2004-2009 five-year period.
+The above priority needs provided the most positive impacts on addressing the needs of very low-, low-, and moderate-income households in the community.
+The City during its first five-years and now starting its fourth year of its second five-year plan, has been very successful in implementing the program activities that led to having exceeded the 70% low- and moderate-income benefit expenditure requirement by approximately 25%.
+Therefore the City, during the remaining next five year period, will continue to administer and focus its programming in the above three priority need areas.

 One of the City Council's goals continues to be to Strengthen Neighborhoods.
-Therefore, the Action Plan projects will focus on various activities that will strengthen neighborhoods by implementing housing-related activities for both rental and owner-occupied (e.g., homeownership assistance, rehabilitation, slum and blight removal, etc.) and by implementing public facilities infrastructure activities (e.g., sidewalks, street and curb repair, water, sewer improvements, etc.).
+Therefore, Action Plan projects will focus on various activities that will strengthen neighborhoods by implementing housing-related activities for both rental and owner-occupied (e.g., homeownership assistance, rehabilitation, slum and blight removal, etc.) and by implementing public facilities infrastructure activities (e.g., sidewalks, street and curb repair, water, sewer improvements, etc.).
 Additionally, the City plans to continue to focus on the ASSET process as a vehicle for providing financial assistance for the needs of and service delivery to persons with incomes at 50% or less of the Story County median income limit, and to the homeless.

-The following is a brief overview of the 2013-14 program year activities and rollover activities that will be proposed to be implemented in fiscal year July 1, 2013, to June 30, 2014.
-They will focus on CDBG funds being targeted on two (2) of the above five-year priority goals that will directly address strengthening neighborhoods and the third priority goal will focus on how ASSET Funds will be used to address the continuum of care needs for agencies that provide direct services to our homeless and very low-income populations.
+The following is a brief overview of the 2012-13 program year activities and rollover activities that will be proposed to be implemented in fiscal year July 1, 2012, to June 30, 2013, that will focus on two (2) of the above five-year priority goals that can directly address strengthening neighborhoods.